Today we’re going to take a trip around the world and visit 5 very famous masonic buildings which are truly glorious and awe-inspiring.

 Located at Great Queen Street London. this is an iconic building for Freemasons worldwide.
 It’s the oldest known standing Grand Lodge.

-Built-in 1717, it has just crossed the 300-year anniversary mark, and I’m glad to say that I visited this awe-inspiring building back in 2013.
+Built in 1717, it has just celebrated its 300th anniversary, and I’m glad I visited this awe-inspiring building back in 2013.

 The George Washington Memorial